 - Fast Tunnelling: Fast enough to be a Lightning Bruiser during the last stage of its fight.

 - King Mook: The largest Undergrunt in both games.
+His japanese name also makes him out to be this for the Monty Moles.

 - Majorly Awesome: He's a major, and the strongest of the Undergrunts in the game.